|

 employed some Leitz technicians, explaining one reason why his products were

-were usually signed "C. Reichert, Wien".
-The firm was partially
+"C. Reichert, Wien".
+The firm was partially sold to American

-Lambert.
-By 1986, this company merged with Jung of Heidelberg and was sold to
+this company merged with Jung of Heidelberg and was sold to Cambridge

-Cambridge Instruments, which in 1990 merged with Wild Leitz to form the Leica
+Instruments, which in 1990 merged with Wild Leitz to form the Leica Group.
+In

-Group.
-In 1999 Reichert stopped microscope production, concentrating to
+1999 Reichert stopped microscope production, concentrating to instruments for

 Figure